SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2023-04-20-mandarc-repeatOffense.md

 <div class="chat-box">
 <img src="{{ site.url }}/assets/tb/cedric2.jpg" class="chat-portrait" />
 <p class="ppl-sez">CEDRIC//</p>
-<p class="ppl-sez">It was then that things got bacd with my family.
+<p class="ppl-sez">It was then that things got bad with my family.
 I was learning the lesson that if I didn't take care of myself, no one else would either.</p>
 </div>

 <div class="chat-box">